teuben/teunix/Install/Linux_U20.04.md

 part of the day.
 This is hard, many people keep thus running on their OS version for a longer than should be needed time.

-1. Install a few hundred packages  (see the very rough list in u20.04.txt)
+1. Install a few hundred packages  (see my very rough list in u20.04.txt)
 2. Install and configure the various KDE components
 3. Install plugins for various apps (firefox, thunderbird, gimp, ....)
 4. Setting up your personal shell (and other dotfiles)